Cosmic Sex

-Cosmic Sex is a 2013 art-house independent Indian Bengali-language film written and directed by Amitabh Chakraborty and produced by Putul Mahmood.
+Cosmic Sex is a 2013 art-house independent Indian Bengali-language erotic thriller film written and directed by Amitabh Chakraborty and produced by Putul Mahmood.
 The film deals with the connection between sex and spirituality.

 Plot

 Cosmic Sex is the story of a young man Kripa who is on the run from sex and violence one night in Kolkata when he meets a woman Sadhavi who strangely resembles his dead mother.
 She gives him shelter and teaches him to travel inwards through sex.